skai111/db48x/doc/commands/objects.md

 * Text is evaluated as if it had been executed on the command line, in a way similar to the `STR→` command.

+## →Program

+Convert an object into a program.

+* Algebraic expressions or polynomials are converted to an equivalent RPL program.
+For example, `'sin(X+2*Y)'` will be converted as `« X 2 Y × + sin »`

+* Lists are converted to a program with the exact same structure.
+  For example, `{ 1 2 + }` will be converted to `« 1 2 + »`.

+* Other objects are simply wrapped in a program.
+  For example, `1.2` will be converted to `« 1.2 »`
+  Note that this applies to programs as well.